-My mobile is tucked away safely, I can’t check social media, don’t want to listen to music, or chat to a passenger.
+My mobile is tucked away safely, I can’t check social media, don’t want to listen to music, or chat with a passenger.
 I’m ‘just’ out there riding.
 My mind is clear of the 24-hour society we live in.
 Put a crash helmet on, jump on a bike, (or scooter) and you can escape reality, whilst at the same time living life to the max.

-Of course there are gadgets available if I need them, I can use a Bluetooth for music and to connect a mobile, I can also use an intercom to speak to my pillion, or other riders in a group but I prefer to leave these things off my kit list if at all possible.
+Of course, there are gadgets available if I need them, I can use Bluetooth for music and to connect a mobile, I can also use an intercom to speak to my pillion or other riders in a group but I prefer to leave these things off my kit list if at all possible.
 A sat nav is one gadget I do use for longer journeys but other than that I’m free of technical constraints.
 Other than being free there are plenty more positives to riding and the more you do it the more you’ll benefit from them in all areas of your life.

-Time is tight
+2. Time is tight

 If your commute is a busy one you’ll certainly benefit from leaving the car at home and switching to two wheels.
 You can guarantee, pretty much to the minute what time you’ll arrive at your destination, a broken down car, minor accident, temporary traffic lights or other problem on the road has very little effect on journey times (and stress levels) when you can nip through the traffic.
-Meanwhile your usual bus, taxi or car is stuck miles behind.
+Meanwhile, your usual bus, taxi or car is stuck miles behind.
 Frustrated passengers furiously tweeting and updating their statuses, blood pressure rising by the minute…

-145 miles to the gallon
+3. More miles to the gallon!

 That journey on two wheels will save you money as well, how much are you spending per day on travel costs?
 If you’re using public transport it can be £10 a day on bus fares alone, that’s enough each week to pay the finance on a new 125cc scooter and still have enough cash left over to put petrol in it.
-The money used on a regular train journey could buy you a mid capacity bike in less than a year.
+The money used on a regular train journey could buy you a mid-capacity bike in less than a year.
 How much fuel does your car use per week and how much do you pay for parking?
 Most modern cars will do between 40 and 50 to the gallon; a fair amount of that fuel is burned whilst sat stationary in traffic.
-Most bikes up to 125cc can do around 100 miles to the gallon quite easily, for instance this Vespa Sprint 125 does a claimed 145mpg, three times as many miles to the gallon as your boring car and it’s much more fun.
+Most bikes up to 125cc can do around 100 miles to the gallon quite easily, for instance, this Vespa Sprint 125 does a claimed 145mpg, three times as many miles to the gallon as your boring car and it’s much more fun.